Itō Hirobumi: Policies and challenges

 However, Itō's policies faced immense challenges.
 His relationship with Emperor Gojong quickly deteriorated into mutual animosity, as Itō constantly reminded the emperor of his precarious hold on power while Gojong continued to resist Japanese authority through secret appeals to other foreign powers.
 The Hague Secret Emissary Affair in 1907, where Gojong attempted to appeal to international powers against the protectorate, was the "final straw" for Itō.
 On 3 July, he confronted the emperor and then urged the Korean cabinet, led by Yi Wan-yong, to secure the emperor's abdication, which occurred on 19 July.
 This led to the signing of the Japan–Korea Treaty of 1907, which significantly expanded the Resident-General's powers and effectively brought Korean domestic administration under Japanese control, including the installation of Japanese vice-ministers and the abolition of the Korean army.

 Itō also worked to assert civilian control over the Japanese military garrison in Korea, a continuation of his efforts in Japan to subordinate the military to the cabinet.
 The ordinance establishing the Residency-General, which Itō himself drafted, granted him the authority to command the Japanese troops in Korea, a rare power for a civilian official.
 He used this authority to limit military expansion and check arbitrary actions by the army.
 His efforts were undermined by the growing anti-Japanese resistance.
 The righteous army movement escalated into a widespread guerrilla insurgency following the disbandment of the Korean army in 1907.
 Itō initially underestimated the strength of the popular antipathy but by early 1908 had become pessimistic.
-He backed the Japanese military's often brutal suppression tactics, which included indiscriminate retaliation against the civilian population, admitting that the measures had been "too severe".
+He backed the Japanese military's often brutal harsh tactics, including reprisals that affected civilians, admitting that the measures had been "too severe".